Nuristani languages: Vocabulary

-The most archaic layer of Nuristani lexicon is the common inheritance from Proto-Indo-European, shared with other Indo-European languages.
+The oldest layer of the Nuristani lexicon is the common inheritance from Proto-Indo-European, shared with other Indo-European languages.
 For example, Tregami tre is cognate with English three, Russian три (tri), and Spanish tres.

-Much of Nuristani lexicon traces back to the Proto-Indo-Iranian language of the late 3rd millennium BCE (cf. Ashkun ćës "markhor hair" and Marathi kes "hair").
+Much of the Nuristani lexicon traces back to the Proto-Indo-Iranian language of the late 3rd millennium BCE (compare the Ashkun ćës—"markhor hair" and the Marathi kes—"hair").
 Due to the relative isolation of the Nuristan region until the turn of the 20th century, the Nuristani languages were thought to have retained some inherited words from the ancient Indo-Iranian religion, predating Hinduism and Zoroastrianism.
 However, recent research on Nuristani theonyms shows robust semantic and linguistic correspondences with Indo-Aryan religious terminologies, which points to a significant post-Vedic Hindu influence on Nuristani theology and religious vocabulary.
 Remnants of inherited Indo-Iranian elements may have survived in some Prasun theonyms with hitherto unknown etymologies.
 In contrast, there is no trace of any Zoroastrian influence on Nuristani vocabulary, suggesting that Nuristani languages were not widely spoken in areas where Zoroastrianism was practiced.

 Nuristani-speaking peoples have since long participated in enduring social contact with Indo-Aryan speakers, leading to a large number of early Indo-Aryan loanwards and relative semantic closeness among the shared cognates between Indo-Aryan and Nuristani languages.
 There have been important historical exchanges between the Nuristani religious practices and earlier forms of Hinduism.
-For instance, Katë Indrë may be linked to the Hindu deity Indra, from which it derives Katë indrõ "rainbow" (Indra-bow) and indrëṣ "earthquake" (Indra-impulse).
+For instance, the Katë Indrë may be linked to the Hindu deity Indra, from which it derives the Katë indrõ—"rainbow" ("Indra's bow") and indrëṣ—"earthquake" ("Indra's impulse).

 Middle Indo-Aryan languages like Gandhari have shared a broader cultural and linguistic milieu with Nuristani languages for many centuries in the Gandhara region.
 In addition, Nuristani languages borrowed words for "law" and "judge" from the Iranian Bactrian language around the 1st century CE, suggesting some degree of contact with Bactrian-speaking state institutions, possibly the Kushan Empire.

-The most recent influx of loanwords into Nuristani is from Persian and Pashto since the incorporation of Nuristan Province into Afghanistan in the 1890s.

 The chart below compares some basic vocabulary among the modern-day Nuristani languages.